Tải xuống ứng dụng

 [Not at all, Master—uhh, I mean, I'm sorry, Master.]

 At that moment, two girls walked into the classroom.
 One was tall with raven-black hair in a half-up, half-down style, extremely fair skin, and smoky makeup on her face accentuated by the dark choker and see-through, knee-length dark socks she wore.
 While the other was short, with brown, voluminous curls and caramel skin.
-She only wore lip gloss and eyeliner and the a brown over her white shirt which was untucked and almost covered her skirt.
+She only wore lip gloss and eyeliner and a brown jacket over her white shirt which was untucked and almost covered her skirt.

 [Master!
 Those are the Dellinger siblings.
 Their mother, the second daughter of the main branch, is the current CEO of Dellinger Media Company, one of the best film companies in the world.]